li-chiun-lin/CodingCompetitions/GoogleKickStart/2016_A/country_leader.md

 If there is a tie, the person whose name comes earliest in alphabetical order is the leader.

 Given a list of names of the citizens of the country, can you determine who the leader is?

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+Each test case starts with a line with an interger $N$, the number of people in the country.
+Then $N$ lines follow.
+The $i$-th line represents the name of the $i$-th person.
+Each name contains at most $20$ characters and contains at least one alphabet letter.